Ivan-Caballos/Ivan-Caballos.github.io/index.md

 I’m a Graduate Electronics Engineer with hands-on industrial test experience and a strong focus on analog hardware, embedded systems, and practical hardware validation.

-My work centres on building and verifying real circuits: laser current drivers, photodiode front-end stages, embedded sensor/display systems, and measurement-led prototypes.
+My work centres on designing and analysing electronic circuits, with practical prototyping and measured verification used to confirm real-world performance.
+I’ve built this portfolio through consistent technical work alongside full-time employment and family responsibilities, developing strong discipline, resilience, and a focused approach to engineering progress.

 I’m especially interested in graduate roles involving embedded electronics, precision analog design, and laser/photonics-related hardware.

 ![My garden office workspace](images/working_station.png)